What do you eat on a ketogenic backpacking trip?

 2. Hard Cheese

 Find a good hard cheese and wrap it up to keep it from getting too greasy in your bag.
-We really like dubliner cheese: it’s mild, can be eaten as a snack or in a wrap, and sliced up and put into a wrap with the aforementioned salami.
+We really like dubliner cheese: it’s mild, can be eaten as a snack or sliced up and put into a wrap with the aforementioned salami.
 If hard cheese isn’t your thing, you can also find cheese snacks that are freeze-dried and can be eaten like chips!

 3. Nuts or Nut Butter